reanimatedmanx/kws-crypto-listing/README.md

 ### rm-kws-interview-task

-🌠 Bitcoin listing app created based on the requirements defined in [#1](https://github.com/reanimated-man/rm-kws-interview-task/issues/1)
+🌠 Cryptocurrency listing app created based on the requirements defined in [#1](https://github.com/reanimated-man/rm-kws-interview-task/issues/1)

 This project was generated using [Nx](https://nx.dev).